Different Types of Downpipes Explained

 Castings have the advantage of keeping a lot of heat in the exhaust as well as freedom with design.
 You can basically make it almost any shape you want.
 The disadvantages are more weight and cost.
 Cast iron pieces can weigh a ton which is a valid concern with performance in mind.
 The casting form that the piece is made in is also very expensive and depending on complexity can range from a couple of thousand dollars to upwards of tens of thousands of dollars.

 Forming pipe has almost as much design freedom as a casting with less expense and less weight.
 The only disadvantage lies in if it is not done properly.
-Poor forming can look bad and effect flow by having creases and crimped spots.
+Poor forming can look bad and affect flow by having creases and crimped spots.
 You can also get the piping too thin if you try to stretch the metal too far.
 If done improperly you can also make the metal brittle and it will usually happen where the metal is the thinnest.

 Remember, you will only flow as well as the greatest restriction.
 If you have a poor cat or muffler design then it will choke the flow no matter how good the rest of the system is designed.
 Fortunately, straight-through mufflers and newer high flow cats flow very well.
 Having a cat is not only good for the environment, but we have seen very little power difference in levels in excess of over 350 horsepower.
 More on catalytic converters later.